James C. Thomson Jr.: Early life

-Born in Princeton, New Jersey when his parents were on home leave from China, where his father taught chemistry at Nanking University.
+Born in Princeton, New Jersey when his parents were on home leave from China, where his father taught chemistry at Nanjing University.
 He spent most of his youth in Nanjing.
 In Nanjing, his mother was neighbor and good friend of Pearl S. Buck, whom he called "Aunt Pearl."
 His siblings were Anne (Nancy), Sydney, and John, and he was a friend and brother in law to theologian Robert McAfee Brown, Sydney's husband.

 Thomson returned to the United States to become a student at Lawrenceville School.
 He returned briefly to China to travel with a friend, Winthrop Knowlton, in the summer of 1948, when Mao Zedong's revolution was gathering force.
 In 1953 he graduated with a B.A. from Yale University, where he was editor of the Yale Daily News and elected to Phi Beta Kappa.
 As a Yale-Clare Fellow at Cambridge University, he received a B.A. in history in 1955, and an M.A. in 1959.
 He received his Ph.D. in history from Harvard University in 1961 under the direction of John K. Fairbank.
 He married Diana Butler in 1959.